GasparMPereira/lhdc_djplayer/README.md

 	Optional:
-		In config.lua you can changer the music distance to listen
+		In config.lua you can changer the music distance to listen You can change the music volume in config.lua

 	The script go with 1 music, if you dont like, change by your music, and add your music